eromatiya/the-glorious-dotfiles/README.md

 ### Floppy

-Floppy is meant to be a clone by design of the infamous [Flurry Desktop](https://www.reddit.com/r/unixporn/comments/apktsx/flurry_i_know_you_like_tiling_managers_and_i_want/).
+Floppy was meant to be a clone by design of the infamous [Flurry Desktop](https://www.reddit.com/r/unixporn/comments/apktsx/flurry_i_know_you_like_tiling_managers_and_i_want/).
 I named it Floppy because I thought it would flop when I first [posted](https://www.reddit.com/r/unixporn/comments/de0m3v/awesome_floppy/) it in r/unixporn.

 | Lockscreen |